Achieve a certificate & prize at annual award event

 Continued poor attendance and/or unauthorised absences.

-Referral to Local Suport Team which usually leads to formal targets nad may lead to prosecution
+Referral to Local Suport Team which usually leads to formal targets and may lead to prosecution

 The Local Support Team (LST) has the lead role in ensuring that the legislation in relation to a child’s school attendance is being followed.